 Based on the language of the bill, you can bring any smartphone, new or old, to someone and have that person unlock it for you without infringing on the law.
 While you could already unlock your phone through your carrier, there were, and still are, many hoops you have to jump through.

-Sprint does not offer unlocked devices, but it will allow customers to unlock their devices for travel after three months with the carrier.
+Sprint will allow customers to unlock their devices for travel after three months with the carrier.
+You can also call 1-888-211-4727 to unlock your phone or join a Web chat to do so.
+Full rules are here.

 What are the benefits of an unlocked phone?